-In the post GFC era even highly creditworthy borrowers with worthwhile project proposals continue to find raising funds from Banks difficult, intrusive and time consuming.
-Property developers and investors therefore sometimes turn to Private Lending (also sometimes known as Asset Lending) as source of funding.
-In this blog we take a look at the pros and cons of Private Lending, and consider Real Estate Crowdfunding as a viable new source of funding for project sponsors.
+In the post GFC era even highly creditworthy borrowers with worthwhile project proposals continue to find raising funds from Banks difficult, intrusive and time-consuming.
+Property developers and investors therefore sometimes turn to Private Lending (also sometimes known as Asset Lending) as a source of funding.
+In this blog, we take a look at the pros and cons of Private Lending and consider Real Estate Crowdfunding as a viable new source of funding for project sponsors.

 Private Lending refers to funding provided to property developers and investors directly by individuals, syndicates or specialised lenders on a bespoke basis (ie negotiated individually), often sourced through specialist finance brokers.